 - Proposed Rule (78 FR 33300, June 4, 2013)

 - 90-day Finding (76 FR 12308, March 7, 2011)

 This status review summarizes the biological information gathered for an Endangered Species Act …

+The largetooth sawfish is one of five species of sawfishes.
+Although sawfishes have shark-like bodies, they are actually a type of ray.
+They are named after their "saws" (rostra)—long, flat snouts edged with teeth.
 The largetooth sawfish has the largest historical range of all sawfish species, but its populations have dramatically declined worldwide.
-Largetooth sawfish and smalltooth sawfish are the two species of sawfish that have historically inhabited U.S. waters, though largetooth sawfish have not been found in the United States in 50 years.
+Largetooth sawfish and smalltooth sawfish are the two species of sawfish that have historically inhabited U.S. waters, though largetooth sawfish have not been found in the United States in more than 50 years.
 Both are listed as endangered under the Endangered Species Act.
-Under the ESA, NOAA Fisheries must list threatened and endangered marine species regardless of where they are found.

 The largetooth sawfish was added to the candidate species list in 1988, removed in 1997, and placed back on the list again in 1999.
-In April 2009, we received a petition from WildEarth Guardians requesting that this species be listed under the Endangered Species Act.
+In April 2009, NOAA Fisheries Service received a petition from WildEarth Guardians requesting that this species be listed under the Endangered Species Act.

 We completed a status report in March 2010.
 On May 7, 2010, we published a proposed rule to list the species as endangered.
 On July 12, 2011, we published a final rule listing this species as endangered under the ESA.

 In September 2010, we received a petition from WildEarth Guardians requesting that six species of sawfishes be listed under the ESA.